The Distribution of Metallicities in the Local Galactic Interstellar Medium: DERIVATION OF RELATIVE ISM METALLICITIES

 A statistic more important than the mean value in this context is the standard deviation, which should indicate the degree of chemical homogeneity exhibited by the interstellar gas in the solar neighborhood.
-For the linear fits that include all of the available elements, the standard deviation in the derived values of $[{\rm M}/{\rm H}]_{\rm ISM}$ (0.107 dex) is only moderately larger than the median of the uncertainties in those determinations (0.078 dex).
-This indicates that the interstellar gas in the vicinity of the Sun exhibits a fair degree of chemical homogeneity (i.e., $<$28\% variation).
-In Figure~\ref{fig:hist}, we plot the metallicity distribution derived from the unrestricted linear fits.
-A Gaussian function is fitted to the observed distribution.
-The mean and standard deviation derived from the Gaussian fit are nearly equal to those obtained directly from the sample.
-However, the reduced $\chi^2$ goodness-of-fit parameter is rather high (2.76) indicating a relatively poor fit.
-Moreover, there is an excess of sight lines with metallicities that are slightly below average.
+For the linear fits that include all of the available elements, the weighted standard deviation in $[{\rm M}/{\rm H}]_{\rm ISM}$ is 0.096 dex.
+This may be compared to the median of the uncertainties in $[{\rm M}/{\rm H}]_{\rm ISM}$, which is 0.078 dex.
+To test whether the measured dispersion in $[{\rm M}/{\rm H}]_{\rm ISM}$ is significant, we can calculate a $\chi^2$ value for the sample: